 In June 2011, AT&T was a good example of a value stock.
 The company experienced a five year earnings per share growth rate of 17.7%.
 The current ratio was 0.74, the return on equity was 17.90%, and the dividend yield was 5.61%.
 AT&T also had a relatively low price to earnings ratio of 8.98.

 Now that we understand the difference between value and growth stocks, it's time to look at some real-world data that provides some insights into the performance of each approach.
 At a high level, value investors are looking for bargains, and growth investors are looking for proven winners.

 Morningstar is the premier source of information on mutual funds.
 Fortunately, they categorize these funds into growth and value, as well as large versus small cap funds.
-The information below summarizes the historical returns of both value and growth domestic stocks as of early June 2011.
+The information below summarizes the historical returns of both value and growth domestic stocks as of late February 2016.

 From the above table of information, we can make several observations:

 Interestingly, growth stocks were also found to be of higher quality than value stocks.
 The quality of stock was measured by the average bond rating of each portfolio.
 Normally, investors should expect to be paid a premium for holding riskier stocks.
 That is to say, the lower quality value stocks should have provided higher returns.

 In the above example, it seems like growth investors had the best of both worlds.
 Not only did they invest in higher quality stocks, but their returns were higher too.
 This finding doesn't mean the strategy of value investing should be abandoned, because there is a downside to growth investing too.